 We've all seen them.
 The posters featuring the unlucky Average Joe protagonist, usually in a compromising position, set against a white background.
-The title will be written in big, bold red letters, almost always in the Futura or Impact font.
+The title will be written in big, bold, red letters, almost always typeset in either Futura or Impact.
+Add touches of green to the poster, and it becomes a Christmas comedy film.

 - Good Luck Chuck